geeknarrator/urlscanner/README.md

 Once the application is running, you can explore and interact with the API using the built-in Swagger UI.

-1. Open your browser and navigate to **http://localhost:8080/swagger-ui.html**.
+1. Open your browser and navigate to **http://localhost:8080/swagger-ui/index.html**.
 2. You will see a complete, interactive documentation of all available endpoints.
-3. To test the secured endpoints, first use the `/api/auth/login` endpoint to get a JWT token.
+3. To test the secured endpoints, first register a user at `/api/auth/register`, then use the `/api/auth/login` endpoint to get a JWT token.
 Then, click the **Authorize** button at the top of the page and paste your token in the format `Bearer <your-token>`.

 ### Step 5: View the Grafana Dashboard